 |4:30 p.m.||Class ends.
 Parents and students depart.|

-Starting in 2017, seventh graders will be eligible to attend Scholar Weekends in the spring session, and courses will be split by grade.
+During the spring session, which seventh graders are eligible to attend, courses will be split by grade.
 Some courses will be open to seventh and eighth graders, and some will be open to students in grades eight through eleven.
 Creating two different age groups allows us to further target our courses to the exact level of academic challenge our students need, while ensuring that more TIPsters can benefit from our programs.

-Because of the timing of enrollment, seventh graders are not eligible for Scholar Weekends during the fall session.
-Courses during that session will not be split by grade, and all fall courses will be open to students in eighth through eleventh grade.
+Because seventh graders are not eligible for the fall Scholar Weekends session, courses during that session will not be split by grade.
+Instead, all fall courses will be open to students in eighth through eleventh grade.